 With the demise of construction & building product shows throughout the recession, it was very encouraging to have received an invite to the inaugural UK Construction Week.
-After a breakfast seminar with Glenigans (more on this below), as most do at such events, I took an hour to meander around the nine segments within the halls, familiarising myself with exhibitors and the latest trends in technology (I do love the look and feel of latest offerings and some of the amazing engineering that goes into manufacture).
-Although not entirely new, I found myself drawn to the “Smart Homes” arena, and in particular the more lavish audio systems one can purchase.
+After a breakfast seminar with Glenigans (more on this below), as most do at such events, I took an hour to meander around the 9 segments within the halls, familiarising myself with exhibitors and the latest trends in technology (I do love the look and feel of latest offerings and some of the amazing engineering that goes into manufacture).
+Although not entirely new, I found myself drawn to the “smart homes” arena, and in particular the more lavish audio systems one can purchase.
 I now have a clear answer to the often batted around question: what would you buy if you won the lottery?
-A lottery ticket has since been purchased, in the hope I get to hear The Stranglers and such like from the downstairs toilet to my loft.
+A lottery ticket has since been purchased, in the hope that I get to hear The Stranglers and such like from the downstairs toilet to my loft.

 An area I have become increasingly interested in is offsite production.
 I did not need much convincing in attending Richard Ogden’s (Buildoffsite and of building a McDonalds in two days fame) talk on the area.
 Talking with expected gravitas, he gave a compelling argument as to why clients should and would prefer such an approach, whilst dealing with the big question of warranty cover.
-Fact of the day; did you know that 80% of the flagship Cheesegrater building were manufactured in such a manner?
+Fact of the day; did you know that 80% of the flagship Cheesegrater building was manufactured in such a manner?
 I am conscious of using this word again but, staggeringly, of the 900,000 new homes built in Japan, half were built using this technique.
 Could this be the answer to the government’s aim of building 3 million new homes by 2020…?
 Would this take skilled trades and engineering jobs away from these shores…?
-With cost of building homes halved, if we ignore offsite production will UK developers import from countries who do employ such services?
+With the cost of building homes being halved, if we ignore offsite production will UK developers import from countries who do employ such services?

 Interesting times ahead based on my visit.
-Now, will I open with No more heroes or a bluesy number from The Rolling Stones….
+Now, will I open with No More Heroes or a bluesy number from The Rolling Stones….